Trees & Sidewalks Program

 We will employ a variety of design strategies and construction techniques to repair sidewalks around trees.
 Each solution will seek to optimize the pedestrian experience while minimizing damage to tree roots.
 Repair strategies include:

-This technique involves the removal of damaged concrete sidewalk from the area around the tree and expansion of the size of the tree pit around the tree.
-This practice also increases the level of permeable surfacing reducing the stormwater runoff.
+This technique involves the removal of damaged sidewalk from the area around the tree and expansion of the tree bed.
+Expanding the soil surface around the tree is the most common method of repair work and is necessary to prevent further damage to the surrounding sidewalk.
+This practice also increases the permeable surface to help reduce stormwater runoff.

 The grade of the sidewalk is gradually raised to bridge large roots while assuring a smooth, even sidewalk surface.

-The sidewalk is reinforced with steel or fiberglass plastic rebar or wire mesh to reduce uneven joint lift due to tree roots as well as the likelihood of random cracking in the future.
+The sidewalk is reinforced with rebar or wire mesh to reduce uneven joint lift due to tree roots as well as the likelihood of random cracking in the future.

 A curving pathway around tree roots increasing the room for trees and providing a unique aesthetic value.
 This design approach is particularly advantageous in some cases as root pruning/slicing is prohibited.

-A layer of coarse gravel is installed under the new sidewalk to help reduce the build-up of condensation which in turn reduces shallow rooting.
+A layer of coarse gravel is installed under the new sidewalk to increase the space for rooting and to help reduce the build-up of condensation which in turn reduces shallow rooting.

 All excavations and concrete removals within the area of the tree are performed with extreme care.
 We employ best-of-class tree protection methods including hand and/or pneumatic excavation, exposed root protection, and minimizing soil exposure time.